mesosphere/dcos-docs-site/pages/1.12/networking/index.md

 | No single point of failure         |     X     |         |             |

 # <a name="cluster-id"></a>Specifying a cluster identity for network connections
-The DC/OS networking component (`dcos-net`) supports setting a **cluster identity** option for cluster nodes.
+The DC/OS networking component (`dcos-net`) supports setting a **cluster identity** option on a node for DC/OS cluster.
 By enabling this feature, you can prevent nodes from communicating across clusters when a node is moved from one cluster to another.
-The cluster identity option ensures that the nodes within a cluster are part of the same cluster with a specific and unique cluster identifier that prevents unauthorized "cross-talk" connections.
+This feature ensures that the nodes from a cluster has a unique identifier and prevents unauthorized "cross-talk" between clusters.

 To use thw cluster identity feature:
-1. Open the `config.yml` file for each node in the cluster in a text editor.
+1. Edit the `config.yml` file for each node in the cluster to add the `dcos_net_cluster_identity` configuration parameter.

-1. Add the new `dcos_net_cluster_identity` configuration parameter to the `config.yml` configuration file.

 1. Set the parameter value to `true` to enable the use of a cluster identity.

     For example:

     <code>
     "dcos_net_cluster_identity": "true"
     </code>

 If you are upgrading the nodes in the cluster to use the cluster identity functionality, the upgraded node (agent or master) with the flag enabled will not be able communicate with the `dcos-net` service on any nodes that have not been upgraded.
-Because of this behavior change, you might experience a minor disruption of networking operationg during the upgrade until all nodes in the cluster are upgraded with this flag enabled.
+Because of this behavior change, you might experience a minor disruption of networking operations during the upgrade until all nodes in the cluster are upgraded with this flag enabled.

 During a phased upgrade process, you might see that DNS or L4LB do not function as expected across all of the nodes in the cluster.
 If you make changes--such as adding a new application, task, or service or deleting an existing application, task, or service--these changes might not be reflected in the information available until after the upgrade is complete.